England 2 7 Spain | 1 ties

 Choose Spain

-Spain is ideal for sun-seekers, foodies, and those craving vibrant nightlife and a more relaxed pace.
+Spain is ideal for sun-seekers, foodies, and those craving nightlife and a more relaxed pace.
 Best for travelers keen on late-night tapas in Seville, exploring Barcelona's Gothic Quarter, or enjoying the diverse beaches and mountains without breaking the bank.
-Expect an energetic atmosphere and excellent value, perfect for a dynamic, budget-friendly escape.
+Expect an energetic atmosphere and excellent value, ideal for a dynamic, budget-friendly escape.

 📊 Visual Scorecard